ExpediaGroup/rapid-java-sdk/docs/java/okhttpclient.md

 This feature is available in the `rapid-sdk` v5.2.0 and later.
 {% /messageCard %}

-## Choosing between configuring an HTTP Client and using the default client
+## Choosing between configuring an HTTP client and using the default client

 Using the default client provided by the SDK is the easiest way to get started with the SDK.
 However, configuring your own HTTP client will benefit you in the following ways: